edHelper.com

 By Colleen Messina

 1 When medieval scribes were deciding on subjects for their tales, they singled out two extraordinary men to write about: King Arthur and King Charlemagne.
 Legendary King Arthur was remembered for his noble deeds and his Knights of the Round Table.
-King Charlemagne fought many battles too, but he was also called a "light in the dark ages" because he waged a war against ignorance.
+King Charlemagne fought many battles too, but he was also called a "light in the dark ages" because he waged a war against illiteracy.

 3 One of the marks of Charlemagne's greatness was that he found qualified men to fulfill his own kingly ambitions.
 He invited foreign scholars to France to educate his people.
 An English scholar and theologian named Alcuin arrived at the royal palace in 781 A.D.
 He started a school at the Abbey of Saint Martin's, and he began to figure out how to fulfill Charlemagne's lofty goals.

 5 Alcuin worked tirelessly.
 His task seemed almost impossible.
-Even the Gospels were distorted, so Alcuin revised and rewrote Church literature.
-One of his most beautiful projects was a series of illumined manuscripts written in gold on purple vellum called the Golden Gospels.
+Even the Gospels were distorted, so Alcuin revised and rewrote church literature.
+One of his most beautiful projects was a series of illuminated manuscripts written in gold on purple vellum called the Golden Gospels.
 Alcuin also reedited and rewrote all of the works of the classical Greek and Roman scholars.
 Alcuin once wrote that he made "others drunk on the old wine of ancient learning."
 If you think you have lots of homework, imagine how Alcuin must have felt!

 Paragraphs 6 to 14: